-- There will be six quizzes, usually given at the end of class on Fridays, every week in which there is no exam scheduled.
-These quizzes will have a maximum length of fifteen (15) minutes and there will be no quiz in week #1. - The lowest quiz grade will be dropped. - Make up quizzes may be granted for exceptional and well-documented circumstances.
-You should discuss you intended absence with the instructor well in advance of the quiz and provide appropriate documentation to support your absence when you talk to the instructor.
+- There will be approximately six (6) quizzes, given at the end of class on Fridays, every week in which there is no exam scheduled.
+These quizzes will have a maximum length of fifteen (15) minutes. - The lowest quiz grade will be dropped and therefore no make-up quizzes will be allowed for any reason. - There will be no quiz in week #1 due to being virtual.